-Of the much such technological advancement that has taken place over the years, one of the most important is by far, the printed circuit boards or PCBs.
+Of the many such technological advancement that has taken place over the years, one of the most important is by far, the printed circuit boards or PCBs.

 Invented several decades ago, they can be described as the backbone of almost all tech gizmos around.
 From tiny chips to massive circuits, you can find PCBs in almost all of them.